Delta flight makes emergency stopover on Alaska island

-ANCHORAGE, Alaska (AP) — A Delta Airlines flight made an emergency stopover Monday on a remote island in Alaska’s Aleutians chain.
+ANCHORAGE, Alaska (AP) — A Delta Air Lines flight had to make an emergency landing on a remote island in Alaska’s Aleutians chain and another aircraft was being sent to pick up the passengers.

-The Anchorage Daily News reports a Delta statement said the flight with 194 passengers landed at Shemya Island because of a potential “engine issue.”
+Citing a statement by Delta, the Anchorage Daily News reports the flight from Beijing to Seattle with 194 passengers landed Monday at a military base on Shemya Island because of a potential engine issue.

-Delta spokesman Drake Castaneda in an email said another aircraft was en route from Seattle, along with maintenance technicians and a new crew.
+Delta spokesman Drake Castaneda said in an email that another aircraft was en route from Seattle, along with maintenance technicians and a new crew.

 Shemya is near the western end of the Aleutians.
-It has a 10,000-foot (3,000-meter) runway at Eareckson Air Station, which serves as an Air Force refueling hub and a diversion airport for civilian aircraft.
+It has a 10,000-foot (3,000-meter) runway at Eareckson Air Station, which serves as an Air Force refueling hub and an emergency landing site for civilian aircraft.

 Most Read Local Stories